ansible/awx-resource-operator/README.md

 ### AnsibleJob

 Launch an automation job on AWX by creating an AnsibleJob resource.
-Be sure to specify the connection secret on `tower_auth_secret` as well as the Job Template you wish to launch.
+Be sure to specify the connection secret on `connection_secret` as well as the Job Template you wish to launch.

 ```
 ---